Bacchus

 At a glance

-Aroma: reminiscent of blackcurrants, oranges, sometimes with notes of nutmeg and cumin
+- Aroma: reminiscent of blackcurrants, oranges, sometimes with notes of nutmeg and caraway

 What percentage of Germany's vineyard area was occupied by Bacchus at its peak?